Escapade organizers facing charges over excessive noise | CBC News

 "While special events and festivals are a vital aspect of Ottawa's cultural landscape, the City recognizes the public interest in reducing noise levels where possible to protect and promote public health, safety, welfare and the peace and quiet of residents."

-It's not clear whether the noise violations will influence future applications to hold the event at Lansdowne Park.
+It's not clear whether the noise violations will influence future applications to hold the event at Lansdowne Park, where it's been since 2017.

 CBC attempted to contact festival organizers late Monday afternoon but did not receive a response.